mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 ## FPC Validation

-When the peer receives a transaction produced by an FPC chaincode, the FPC Validator fetches the corresponding validation data FPC Registry - specifically, the attestation for the Chaincode Enclave(s) that executed that transaction.
+When the peer receives a transaction produced by an FPC chaincode, the FPC Validator fetches the corresponding validation data from the FPC Registry - specifically, the attestation for the Chaincode Enclave(s) that executed that transaction.
 It verifies that the attestation is correct by verifying a signature produced by the TEE vendor, and checks that the attestation contains the chaincode hash (MRENCLAVE) that is referenced in the chaincode definition.
 If this check succeeds, the public key attached to the attestation is used to verify the FPC endorsement signature.
 Using the FPC Validator, a peer can check that the read/writeset of a transaction was indeed produced by a proper FPC Chaincode.

+Once the FPC Validator completes this initial check, it forwards the validated blocks to the Ledger Enclave, which repeats the validation algorithm inside the enclave to assure against an FPC Validator that has been tampered with.
+Only once this second validation successfully completes does it commit the transaction results to the Trusted Ledger.

 In addition to the peer-side validation, clients must also be able to verify FPC transactions.
 This process is similar to the validation step as described above; the FPC client SDK extension will implement this functionality and make this process thereby transparent to the users.
 A low level FPC client SDK API may also provide the functionality to the end user directly.